ennismore/irnmn-components/video/readme.md

 - `<button>`: A play/pause button inside the `<irnmn-video>` component that allows users to control the playback of the video.

+## Observed Attributes

+- `src`: When the `src` attribute changes, the `attributeChangedCallback` is triggered, which runs the `connectedCallback()` method to reinitialize the video setup.
+This is particularly important for HLS streaming, as the HLS video library needs to reload the video source whenever the `src` changes.
+For instance, the `src` might change dynamically in response to a window resize, device orientation change, or fluctuations in network bandwidth.

 ## Example Usage

 ```html